 Simon DeBartolo Group, L.P. (the "Operating Partnership") is a subsidiary partnership of Simon DeBartolo Group, Inc. (the "Company") (formerly known as Simon Property Group, Inc. ("SPG")), and is the primary operating partnership of the Company as a result of the merger of DeBartolo Realty Corporation ("DRC") with a subsidiary of the Company.
 Such merger and related transactions thereto (the "Merger") were consummated on August 9, 1996 (the "Merger Date"), at which time DRC became an approximately 99.99% owned subsidiary of the Company and was renamed SD Property Group, Inc. (the "Managing General Partner").
 The Managing General Partner and the Company are both general partners of the Operating Partnership, but the Managing General Partner is the sole managing general partner of the Operating Partnership.
-As part of the Merger, the Company, as general partner of Simon Property Group, L.P. ("SPG, LP" and, together with the Operating Partnership units in SPG, LP, transferred to the Operating Partnership units in SPG, LP, transferred to the Operating Partnership units in SPG, LP, transferred to the Operating Partnership interests in the outstanding and an additional 49.5% interest in the profits (but not the capital) of SPG, LP in exchange for 37.3% of the partnership interests in the Opening Partnership pursuant to a Contribution Agreement, dated June 25, 1996, and a related Instrument of Assignment, dated August 9, 1996.
-All of the limited partnersh units in SPG, LP to the Operating Partnership pursuant to similar contribution agreements and related instruments of assignment.
-Therefore in total, the Operating Partnership acquired a 49.5% limited partnership interest in, and an additional 49.5% interest in the profits of, SPG, LP.
+As part of the Merger, the Company, as general partner of Simon Property Group, L.P. ("SPG, LP" and, together with the Operating Partnership, the "Partnerships"), and the limited partners of SPG, LP acquired a majority of the partnership interests in the Operating Partnership, and in exchange the Operating Partnership acquired a 49.5% limited partnership interest in, and an additional 49.5% interest in the profits of, SPG, LP.
 See "The Merger."
-Following certain redemptions of the Company's interest in SPG, LP completed since the Merger, the Company owns a 40.8% partnership interest in the capital of SPG, LP and the Operating Partnership owns a 58.2% special limited partnership in, and an additional 49.6% int
+Following certain redemptions of the Company's interest in SPG, LP completed since the Merger, the Company owns a 40.8% partnership interest in the capital of SPG, LP and the Operating Partnership owns a 58.2% special limited partnership in, and an additional 40.8% interest in the profits of, SPG, LP.